 - DocuSign Signed Document

 Note: If you are going to change these Fields to read only, be sure that this on the Form Layout and not on the Field itself.
-If Custom Fields are set to Read Only at the field level, the integration will be unable to update them at all.
+If Custom Fields are set to Read Only at the field level, the integration will be unable to update them, causing a failure.

 You may choose to leave the DocuSign Envelope ID and Envelope URL fields hidden.
 These fields are only used to ensure the integration functions correctly and the user does not need visibility of these.
 If you decide to show these, make them read-only - if a user changes these values, the integration may behave unexpectedly.

 Our recommended layout is shown below:

 Once configured you will be able to see all necessary DocuSign information on the required Forms.

 Regardless of the integration type that you have chosen, you will need to manually configure a Button Process for each document that you set up in order to generate a DocuSign Envelope for the record and request a signature.